squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 7.md

     - [ ] A. packets addressed to a unicast address are delivered to a single interface
     - [ ] B. These are your typical publicly routable address, just like regular publicly routable address, in IPv4
     - [ ] C. These are like private address in IPv4 in that they are not meant to be routed
-    - [ ] D. These addresses are meant for nonrouting purposes, but they are almost globally unique so it is unlikely they will have an address overlap:w
+    - [ ] D. These addresses are meant for nonrouting purposes, but they are almost globally unique so it is unlikely they will have an address overlap

 10. A host is rebooted and you view the IP address that is was assigned.
 The address is 169.123.13.3.
 Which of the following happened?
     - [ ] A. the host received an APIPA address